betalgo/Mergy/Readme.md

 To use this extension, you need to provide a GitHub Personal Access Token:

-1. Go to GitHub Settings > Developer settings > Personal access tokens
+1. Go to GitHub Settings > Developer settings > [Personal access tokens](https://github.com/settings/tokens?type=beta)
-2. Generate a new read-only token with 'repo' scope
+2. Generate a new token with 'repo' scope
 3. Copy the token and paste it into the extension's settings

-### MergyIgnore Rules
+### Mergy Ignore Rules

-You can customize which files to include or exclude using MergyIgnore rules:
+You can customize which files to include or exclude using Mergy Ignore rules:

 - Include if path contains: Specify paths to include
 - Include file extensions: List file extensions to include